American Mahjong FAQ

 Stop, speak up immediately, describe what happened factually, and let the table decide.
 Self-reported mistakes are almost always handled gracefully.
 Hidden ones are not.

 Hand your tile to the player whose rack holds the Joker — they swap it for you.
 Don't reach over and touch their rack.
-Announcing the exchange is good etiquette but isn't required by NMJL® rules.
+Announce the exchange out loud as you do it.

 Other